-&lt;sup>5 Summary Report of the Stakeholder Consultation on the Renewed Sustainable Finance Strategy (available here).
+^{§§} Summary Report of the Stakeholder Consultation on the Renewed Sustainable Finance Strategy (available here).

-&lt;sup>6 The Institutional Investor Group on Climate Change (IIGCC) - Letter issued in November 2020 (available here).
+^{} The Institutional Investor Group on Climate Change (IIGCC) - Letter issued in November 2020 (available here).

-- (c) address emerging types of transactions and assets, including emissions trading rights and crypto-assets (i.e. more broadly than just cryptocurrencies). - 43 The project should also propose new disclosures to inform users on how an entity creates, develop and maintain value. - In order to contribute to the ongoing debate on better information on intangibles, EFRAG has released in August 2021 a discussion paper on Intangibles, that considers three possible approaches for better information on intangibles: a) Recognition and measurement in the primary financial statements; b) Information on specific intangibles in the notes to the financial statements or in the management report; c) Information on future-oriented expenses and risk/opportunity factors that may affect future performance in the notes to the financial statements or in the management report.
+- (a) better reflect the ever-increasing importance of intangibles in today's business models, including addressing internally-generated intangible assets, by revising the definitions and capitalisation requirements of IAS 38; - (b) improve comparability between companies that grow organically with those that do so through acquisitions, by reconsidering the conditions for capitalisation.
+IFRS 3 Business Combinations (IFRS 3) allows recognising identifiable intangible assets from an acquisition, whilst such an option is currently not permitted under IAS 38 for (perhaps very similar) internally-generated intangible assets. - (c) address emerging types of transactions and assets, including emissions trading rights and crypto-assets (i.e. more broadly than just cryptocurrencies). - 44 The project should also propose new disclosures to inform users on how an entity creates, develop and maintain value. - In order to contribute to the ongoing debate on better information on intangibles, EFRAG has released in August 2021 a discussion paper on Intangibles, that considers three possible approaches for better information on intangibles: a) Recognition and measurement in the primary financial statements; b) Information on specific intangibles in the notes to the financial statements or in the management report; c) Information on future-oriented expenses and risk/opportunity factors that may affect future performance in the notes to the financial statements or in the management report.
 The discussion paper is available here and is open for comments until 30 June 2022.
-EFRAG confirms its willingness to contribute to the IASB future project on intangibles, on the basis of the feedback obtained in reaction to this discussion paper. - 45 EFRAG further invites the IASB to investigate the interaction on intangibles with the future content of the sustainability standards, in particular with reference to the disclosure about risks and opportunities that are likely to have an effect on the entity's value creation.
+EFRAG confirms its willingness to contribute to the IASB future project on intangibles, on the basis of the feedback obtained in reaction to this discussion paper. - 46 EFRAG further invites the IASB to investigate the interaction on intangibles with the future content of the sustainability standards, in particular with reference to the disclosure about risks and opportunities that are likely to have an effect on the entity's value creation.